krossetti/DDL-DC/entity-resolution-basics.md

 This post will explore some basic approaches to entity resolution using the Python `dedupe` library.

+Entity Resolution is the process of ensuring no duplicates within a dataset exists to skew the data

+What is an entity?
+Taking a step back from the data realm, an entity is essentially a pronoun with qualifying attributes to describe it as unique .

+Why is entity resolution a common issue, and how does it relate to data science

+Common issues with resolving entity redundancy?
+There are many ways to encounter redundancy in a dataset.

+Why is entity resolution important within datasets?

 ## Tools for entity resolution in Python
 On a programming level, entity resolution generally requires a combination of natural language processing, distance metric computation, and string matching.
 For these tasks, there are several useful libraries you can `pip install`: